SimonXXX/COMP6771-assignment-003/README.md

 <p>For example if an assignment you submitted with a raw awarded mark of 85% was submitted 5 hours late, the late submission would have no effect (as maximum mark would be 90%).</p>
 <p>If the same assignment was submitted 20 hours late it would be awarded 60%, the maximum mark it can achieve at that time.</p>
 <h1 data-number="8" id="cmake-tools-workaround"><span class="header-section-number">8</span> CMake Tools workaround<a href="#cmake-tools-workaround" class="self-link"></a></h1>
 <p>There appears to be a bug in the configuration stage for the CMake Tools VS Code extension, when you already have an existing build cache (build directory).
-It's unlikely that this bug will be fixed before the term ends, so we've updated the project settings for VS Code so that CMake Tools won't auto-configure for you any more, but this means that you'll manually need to run this <em>very specific</em> configuration step.</p>
+It’s unlikely that this bug will be fixed before the term ends, so we’ve updated the project settings for VS Code so that CMake Tools won’t auto-configure for you any more, but this means that you’ll manually need to run this <em>very specific</em> configuration step.</p>
-<p>Instead of running <code>CMake: Configure</code> when you press <em>Ctrl+Shift+P</em>, you'll need to run <code>CMake: Delete Cache and Reconfigure</code>.
+<p>Instead of running <code class="sourceCode default">CMake: Configure</code> when you press <em>Ctrl+Shift+P</em>, you’ll need to run <code class="sourceCode default">CMake: Delete Cache and Reconfigure</code>.
 This will delete your build cache and require you to rebuild everything, but at least it will work without major confusion.</p>
-<p><b>The critical part to remember is that unlike in Assignments 1 and 2 where you could add a new file and it would automatically reconfigure, you will need to re-run this step every single time you edit any <code>CMakeLists.txt</code>.</b></p>
+<p><strong>The critical part to remember is that unlike in Assignments 1 and 2 where you could add a new file and it would automatically reconfigure, you will need to re-run this step every single time you edit any <code class="sourceCode default">CMakeLists.txt</code>.</strong></p>
 </div>
 </div>
 </body>